credwood/SportsBot/README.md

     import colab_env
      ```

 Importing the module will set everything up; it create vars.env if it doesn't already exist and if it does, it will load your environment variables.
-It will walk you through authenticating your colab session, after which your account's google drive should be mounted, make sure to check:
+It will walk you through authenticating your colab session, after which your account's drive should be mounted.
+If you want to work in a directory on your drive, run and cd into:

 ```sh
 from google.colab import drive